Don't let security and compliance roadblock your application development process.

 Is Airkit’s data center secure?

-Our online infrastructure is built on Amazon Web Services, which maintains an extensive set of certifications including SOC2, ISO 27001, and FEDRAMP that cover the service’s security, confidentiality, availability, and integrity.
+Our online infrastructure is built on Amazon Web Services, and Airkit maintains a SOC2, PCI, HIPAA and other controls that cover the service’s security, confidentiality, availability, and integrity.

 More information is available here: https://aws.amazon.com/security/

 We collect logs of system events throughout our infrastructure including cloud-level, application level, and data-store level audit trails.
 Logs are stored in an immutable storage system that prevents accidental or malicious deletion.
 Administrators have configured alerts for key system activity that may indicate a compromise or misconfiguration.

 Our development team utilizes best practices in code development, testing, and deployment.
 As part of that process we leverage frameworks that provide protections against common web vulnerabilities (e.g. OWASP Top 10).
 Libraries and dependency code are scanned for known vulnerabilities and tickets automatically opened for engineers to review and upgrade packages.

 Does Airkit decommission hardware that stores my information?

 The secure decomissioning of hardware used to manage and store customer data is managed by our cloud provider which leverages a combination of mark-and-sweep deletion cycles, cryptographic erasure, and physical device destruction in compliance with NIST SP 800-88 Revision 1.